plyush1993/OUKS/README.md

 * Add reports (by R Markdown, folder [Report (Rmd)](https://github.com/plyush1993/OUKS/tree/main/Report%20(Rmd))).
 ### **V. 0.9**
 * :spiral_calendar: 2021.10.21
 * "4.
-Correction": Two features (tf) mode was implemented for QC-BT/DT/KNN/GBM.
-QC-norm was modified (original version of the function is available at [“Deleted functionality.R”](https://github.com/plyush1993/OUKS/blob/main/Scripts%20(R)/Deleted%20functionality.R)).
+Correction": Two features (tf) and subtraction modes were implemented for QC-BT/DT/KNN/GBM in all combinations.
+QC-norm was modified and division-/subtraction-based versions are provided (original version of the function is available at [“Deleted functionality.R”](https://github.com/plyush1993/OUKS/blob/main/Scripts%20(R)/Deleted%20functionality.R)).

 ## Citation :link:
 *OUKS* has been published in the [Journal of Proteome Research](https://pubs.acs.org/journal/jprobs).
 If you use this software to analyze your own data, please cite it as below, thanks: